threader/PC-Tuning/docs/post-install.md

     - Processor idle disable - Disable idle

         - If you do not want to run your CPU at C-State 0 all of the time, use the scripts in ``C:\prerequisites\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
 This will mitigate jitter due to the process of state transition.
-[C1 is still power saving](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)
+Beware of higher temperatures, you should not be thermal throttling to begin with after following [docs/physical-setup.md](./physical-setup.md)

 ## Configure the BCD Store